Barcelona injury crisis deepens: Key player to miss action after El Clasico loss

-Barcelona Hit by Major Injury Setback as Star Player is Ruled Out After Clasico Loss
+Barcelona Hit by Major Injury Setback as Pedri is Ruled Out After Clasico Loss

 - Barcelona’s midfield suffers another major blow as a key player is ruled out with a hamstring tear following El Clásico